 Hate incidents such as being called an abusive name or sent an offensive message online can be just as serious and upsetting as hate crimes and, as a University, we will take these seriously.

 Immediate and Ongoing Support

 If you are on campus, or in a University building and would like support, please contact our Security Service on 0116 252 2888 who are available all day, every day.
 If you are in need of urgent NHS Mental Health Support you should call the 24-hour Central Access Point on 0116 295 3060.
 If it’s a life-threatening emergency or you need immediate help please call 999.

-Students and staff can report an incident using the University’s Report and Support system.
+Students and staff can disclose an incident using the University’s Report and Support system.
 You can choose to do this anonymously or you can leave your email address to seek further support from Student Support.

 - In addition to the University’s Student Support Services; Welfare, Wellbeing and AccessAbility, and the Students’ Union Advice Service, the Standing Together team can offer practical support and guidance in relation to unacceptable behaviours.
 Our work involves supporting students on a 1:1 basis, and providing holistic support options and referrals, where relevant.
 After an initial needs and risk assessment, we can provide students with options in relation to reporting and support – including those detailed above and below.
 We can also support students in accessing services and coordinating this.
 In order to access this support, please leave your contact email address when completing the online disclosure form.
 For more information, please visit the campaigns tab of this system.

 For more information about University and Students’ Union support, please see: www.le.ac.uk/wellbeing